-Modes and mechanisms of transmission of pathogenic organisms in the healthcare setting and strategies for prevention and control.
+Modes and mechanisms of transmission of pathogens organisms in the healthcare setting and strategies for prevention and control.

-ELEMENT III
+ELEMENT III (updated guideline)

 Use of engineering and work practice controls to reduce the opportunity for patient and healthcare worker exposure to potentially infectious material in all healthcare settings.